Barracuda, Great Barracuda

-Canaveral has a tremendous offshore fishery for barracuda during the summer.
+When you catch a barracuda, there’s always a great story to tell.
+The best thing is the picture says it all with those gnarly teeth!
+Cocoa Beach deep sea fishing charters offer a tremendous fishery for barracuda during the summer.
 Wrecks, reefs and nearshore structure will almost always keep a good number of cudas (short for barracuda) around.
-Resident fish get educated and don’t often bite unless excited.
+Resident fish get educated and don’t often bite unless they are excited.
 The best way to get barracuda lit up is to chum with live bait.

-We often lose other game fish to barracuda.
-They can easily bite a large fish in half.
-Because barracuda are numerous in our area, it can be challenging to fish without losing your intended target fish to the hungry predator (locals call this paying the tax man).
+Captain Richard explains, “we often lose other game fish to barracuda while fishing, they can easily bite a large fish in half.”
+Because barracuda are numerous in the Central Florida and Daytona Beach areas, it can be challenging to fish without losing your intended target fish to the hungry predator (locals call this paying the tax man).
 None-the-less, the barracuda is a fun fish and are edible for those that insist on bringing one home.
 Bear in mind that larger fish can be toxic to eat.

 Great barracudas are large fish.
 Mature specimens are usually around 60?100 cm (24?39 in) in length and weigh 2.5?9.0 kg (5.5?19.8 lb).
 Enormous samples can exceed 1.5 m (4.9 ft) and weigh over 23 kg (51 lb).
 The record-sized specimen caught on rod-and-reel weighed 46.72 kilograms (103.0 lb) and measured 1.7 m (5.6 ft), while an even more prominent example measured 2 m (6.6 ft).